GaelVaroquaux/website/content/programming/in_open_source_also_communication_is_hard.rst

 A large software project is above a social exercise in which technical experts try to reach good decisions together, for instance on github pull requests.
 But communication is difficult.
-It is easy to underestimate how much well-intended human beings can talk across each-other and get hurt, in open source as elsewhere.
+It is easy to underestimate how much well-intended human beings can talk past each-other and get hurt, in open source as elsewhere.
 Understanding why they are communication challenges can help, as well as applying a few simple rules.